bobysinha17/bobysinha17/README.md

 - 👀 I’m interested in Exploring in data, Data Visualization, Machine Learning.
-- 🌱 I’m currently learning AI, ML, DL and DS.
+- 🌱 I’m currently learning AI, ML, DL and DS and Natural Language Processing.
 - 💞️ I’m looking to collaborate on data related events & conference.
 - 📫 You can reach out to me via :
       LinkedIn: https: //linkedin.com/in/boby-sinha-